jamesmehorter/device-theme-switcher/readme.md

     	    color: blue ;
         }

+_Constants_

+*Version 1.9+*.
+You can use these anywhere in themes.
+This could be helpful if for instance, you want one theme to power all devices.

+    <?php if (HANDHELD_DEVICE) echo "HANDHELD" ?>
+    <?php if (TABLET_DEVICE) echo "TABLET" ?>
+    <?php if (HANDHELD_LOW_SUPPORT_DEVICE) echo "HANDHELD_LOW_SUPPORT" ?>

 ## Changelog

+* _Version 1.9_
+    * NEW - Constants to check in the theme, HANDHELD_DEVICE, TABLET_DEVICE, and HANDHELD_LOW_SUPPORT_DEVICE
+    * Included a pull request from Tim Broder (https://github.com/broderboy) which adds support for Varnish Device Detect (https://github.com/varnish/varnish-devicedetect).
+Thanks Tim!!
+    * Made the Admin UI more presentable and WordPressy

 * _Version 1.8_
     * Updated the Kindle detection for a wider range of support